top of page

 The Crescent Moon Project (CMP) was born from a dream that founder Priscilla Duran had for her daughter and the other children in Los Barriles.
 Growing up in the small town, Duran recognized the limited extracurricular opportunities available to local youth.
 Driven by a desire to expose them to the arts, she initiated free, easily accessible art programs with the help of volunteers.

 In early 2021, Melissa McDonald and her family arrived in Los Barriles, bringing a wealth of energy and creative ideas to the project.
-Eager to contribute, Melissa joined Priscilla in expanding CMP's reach.
+Melissa joined Priscilla in expanding CMP's reach.
 However, funding shortages and the surge of COVID-19 cases forced a temporary halt to in-person classes.

 Undeterred, in June 2021, Priscilla and Melissa organized "Margaritas and Watercolors," CMP's first successful fundraiser.
-The event generated funds to distribute 100 art kits to children throughout the community.
+The event generated funds to distribute 100 art kits to children.
 When in-person classes resumed, they quickly became a vital outlet for children, providing both fun and creative expression.

-By October, young artists had created works that were successfully auctioned at a Día de los Muertos event, leading to the establishment of weekly painting classes at Café Maria.
+By October, young artists had created works that were successfully auctioned at a Día de los Muertos event, leading to weekly painting classes at Café Maria.
 In December, the inaugural "Margaritas and Ornaments" night brought together 35 participants to craft festive decorations using donated supplies.

 Weekly classes continued to flourish in local spaces, utilizing donated materials and culminating in the creation of a vibrant community mural.
 However, challenges related to language, cultural differences, and the intense summer heat underscored the need for more suitable facilities and qualified instructors.